 Since the last self-study there has been a systematic effort to engage with various local communities to collaboratively define and address problems that affect Pittsburgh's neighbors.
 This engagement has involved all realms of the University mission.
 On the research side the emphasis has been on helping researchers understand and value the knowledge and perspectives of community partners, and to work with partners to enrich research efforts and understanding.
-At the time of the prior selfstudy, the University's efforts were focused primarily on a Department of Housing and Urban Development Community Outreach Partnership.
+At the time of the prior self-study, the University's efforts were focused primarily on a Department of Housing and Urban Development Community Outreach Partnership.
 That effort was limited in scope and involved only a few units of the University.
 Since that time, the University has worked closely with local communities as well as researchers to develop a deeper level of exchange.

-The University now views the research community partnership relationship as a continuum.
+The University views the research community partnership relationship as a continuum (WG Report Appendix H).
 Prior to the last self-study, the University relied on the community to recruit research participants and to undertake its research studies and made efforts to inform the community of important research findings.
 As a result of systematic efforts to engage the community institutionally, research efforts with the community now consult with the public and feedback from the community informs research designs.
 Some researchers go further, and the public engagement shapes the design of the research efforts.
-The University views this as a steppingstone towards research where the community may share in the leadership of projects or even make decisions on what projects to allow and with which to engage.
-To ensure the success of this shifting approach to community engaged research, the University relies, in part, on the Community Engagement Centers to provide direct pathways for researcher alignment with community needs and interests.
+The University views this as a steppingstone towards research where the community may share in the leadership of projects or even make decisions on what projects to allow and engage with.
+To ensure the success of this shifting approach to community engaged research, the University established two Community Engagement Centers in Pittsburgh's Homewood and Hill District neighborhoods.
+The University has committed to being a partner with and a resource to the neighborhoods of Homewood and the Hill District through investments in infrastructure, programming, and dedicated staff over the next 15 years or more.
+These provide direct pathways for researcher engagement with community needs and interests.
 In academic year 2020-2021, the centers are also providing training to faculty members on how to undertake engaged scholarship and have introduced a summer design intensive to enable faculty and community partners to co-develop new research studies.

-Recent research around the University reflects these aspirations with some studies focused on interventions, such as the team of researchers from the School of Education and School of Social Work that are undertaking a school climate and discipline intervention to assist with high suspension rates in one of the community schools.
-At the same time, other studies, like the Black Girls Equity Alliance, are going a step further by fostering community-based participatory research.
-The latter is a collaborative effort between nursing, sociology, social work, the Office of Child Development, and community partners to address systemic inequities affecting Black girls in the Pitt community.
+Recent research reflects these aspirations, with some studies focused on interventions, such as the team of researchers from the School of Education and School of Social Work undertaking a school climate and discipline intervention to assist with high suspension rates in one of the community schools, while other studies, like the Black Girls Equity Alliance going a step further by fostering community-based participatory research.
+The latter is a collaborative effort between nursing, sociology, social work, the Office of Child Development, and community partners to address systemic inequities affecting Black girls in our community.
 The University further partners with the county and the city to develop a shared community open data portal that integrates data from across the region as well as public and nonprofit partners.
 This portal, the Western Pennsylvania Regional Data Center (WPRDC), allows community members to better understand their own communities and access the data they need to advocate for policy change.